onderjan/machine-check/systems/machine-check-riscv/README.md

 A verification error will be produced if the symbol was not parsed as the correct kind.

+Usable symbols will be printed when debug prints are enabled (`-v` flag).

 ## Known system inaccuracies

 - Currently, the system is proof-of-concept, with many possibilities for bugs.